zhantaochen/phonondos_e3nn/README.md

-# Code Repository "Direct prediction of phonon density of states with Euclidean neural network"
+# Code Repository for "Direct prediction of phonon density of states with Euclidean neural network"
 This is the repository to accompany the paper. [https://arxiv.org/pdf/2009.05163.pdf](https://arxiv.org/pdf/2009.05163.pdf).
 Please direct any questions to Zhantao (zhantao@mit.edu).

 ## Dependency installation instructions